microsoft/AppConsult-WinAppsModernizationWorkshop/Exercise1/README.md

     ![](../Manual/Images/MvvmLightsLibsPackage.png)

 We are done!
-Test the app in debug with F5 and it should work...
-Everything running using .NET Core 3!
+Press F5 and run the applications.
+It should work the same way it was working on .NET Framework.
+But now everything is running using .NET Core 3 and can use all the benefits of this platform!
 We are now ready to go further and use all the power of the full UWP ecosystem controls, packages, DLLs.